How to Properly Check Your Engine Oil

 Overfilling the Engine Oil

-Too much oil can cause increased pressure and damage seals, leading to leaks.
+• Too much oil can cause pressure buildup and leaks.

 9. Maintaining Your Engine Oil